kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 Additional audit log annotation keys, as well as extending the JWT claims we embed into service account tokens.

 The maximum size of a UUID is X bytes.
-The maximum size of a user's UID is Y bytes.
+The maximum size of a Node object's name is Y bytes.
-The maximum size of a user's username is Z bytes.
+The maximum size of a Node object's UID is Z bytes.

 This additional data will be recorded into issued JWTs as well as audit log events.